pepicrft/catalysis-framework/packages/website/docs/contributors/renderers.md

 If a project has a renderer as a dependency, Gestalt will use it by default.

 The NPM package has to be pure [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and the main module has to export a default object representing the renderer.
-The example below shows how to use `type` and `exports` attributes in the `package.json` to indicate Node that the package is ESM and what are its exported modules:
+The example below shows how to use `type` and `exports` attributes in the `package.json` to indicate tos Node that the package is ESM and what are its exported modules:

 ```json
 // package.json